information

 2. B. Requirements.
 Primary dwelling structures must be deconstructed in accordance with the provisions of this Chapter and associated administrative rules.
 Salvaged material may be sold, donated, or reused on site.

 2. 2.
 Certified Deconstruction Contractor.
 Deconstruction work must be performed by a Certified Deconstruction Contractor.
-A Certified Deconstruction Contractor shall be assigned to the project throughout the course of deconstruction.
+A Certified Deconstruction Contractor must be assigned to the project throughout the course of deconstruction.
 Certified Deconstruction Contractors must comply with the requirements of this Chapter and the administrative rules.
 The Bureau of Planning and Sustainability will maintain on file and available to the public a list of current Certified Deconstruction Contractors.

 1. a.
 The sign must remain in place throughout the course of deconstruction.